Breakthrough/PySceneDetect/docs/cli/detectors.rst

 Perform adaptive detection algorithm on input video.

-Two-pass algorithm that first calculates frame scores with :program:`detect-content <scenedetect detect-content>`, and then applies a rolling average when processing the result.
+Two-pass algorithm that first calculates frame scores with ``detect-content``, and then applies a rolling average when processing the result.
 This can help mitigate false detections in situations such as camera movement.

 Examples
 ------------------------------------------------------------------------